 Men with medium to dark skin tones can opt for suits in deep hues.
-There are many options which give a classy look, such as dark purple, burgundy, indigo, or dark earthy tones like brown and tan.
-You can wear light colored shirts and small patterned ties with these suits.
+There are many options that give a classy look, such as dark purple, burgundy, indigo, or dark earthy tones like brown and tan.
+You can wear light-colored shirts and small patterned ties with these suits.

 Light Colored Suits

-For a laid back look, opt for colorful summer suits.
-Colors like olive green, mustard, light gray, light blue, and light pink are a great choice for warmer days when you need to come off as dressy.
+For a laid-back look, opt for colorful summer suits.
+Colors like olive green, mustard, light gray, light blue, and light pink are great choices for warmer days when you need to come off as dressy.